In descending order of most to least enjoyed. My favorite read of the month was a reread…

 Best Mysteries, Capers, Thrillers (21/300)

 The Stranger, Harlan Coben (2015): Coben writes thrillers really well.
 Kept me turning pages.
 But the plot was silly and tried to do way too much.
 Coben clearly knows teenage boys though.
-(Picked up from LFL, given to a LFL.)
+(From a LFL, given to a LFL.)

 3.50 Stars